SouthForkResearch/Maintenance-and-Management/content/CHaMP_Repair_Process_2013_Visits.md

 	<li>Early years (2011 to 2013) likely do not have a Centerline with correct side channel centerlines.</li>
 	<li>Review Channel_Units on champmonitoring.org under Visit/Measurements/Auxiliary Data/MeasurementType/Channel Unit.
 If more than one Channel Segment is present, there should be multiple Centerlines.
 Recreate.</li>
 	<li>If Qualifying Islands are present, then re-create Centerline.</li>
-	<li>Straighten ends of newly created lines by removing vertices so Cross Sections in these areas be appropriate.</li>
+	<li>Straighten ends of newly created lines by removing vertices so Cross Sections in these areas are appropriate.</li>
 </ul>

 <h4>WettedXS</h4>